-Written by David B. Allsop, Research Assistant, edited by Stephen F. Duncan, professor in the School of Family Life, Brigham Young University.
+Written by David B. Allsop, and edited by Stephen F. Duncan, professor in the School of Family Life, Brigham Young University.
+May 4, 2018.

 - Boyle, J. (2012).
 Shared money, less conflict, stronger marriages: The relationship between money ownership perceptions, negative communication, financial satisfaction, marital satisfaction and marital instability (Unpublished doctoral dissertation).
 Kansas State University, Manhattan, KS.

 - Gray-Little, B., & Burks, N. (1983).
 Power and satisfaction in marriage: A review and critique.
 Psychological Bulletin, 93(3), 513.

 - Kirchler, E. (2001).
 Conflict and decision-making in close relationships: Love, money, and daily routines: Psychology Press.

 - Kourilsky, M., & Murray, T. (1981).
 The use of economic reasoning to increase satisfaction with family decision making.
 Journal of Consumer Research, 8(2), 183-188.

 - Poduska, B. E. (1995).
 For love and money.
 Salt Lake City, UT: Deseret Book.